cdktf/cdktf-provider-okta/docs/authenticator.csharp.md

 - *Type:* string

-Authenticator settings in JSON format.
+Settings for the authenticator.

+The settings JSON contains values based on Authenticator key.
+It is not used for authenticators with type `security_key`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/authenticator#settings Authenticator#settings}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/authenticator#settings Authenticator#settings}

 ---